Limited Liability Company (LLC) Disputes

 What Duties Do LLC Members Have to Each Other and the LLC?

-The LLC members’ duties to each other and to the LLC are usually set for in the LLC’s operating agreement.
-This includes fiduciary duties.
-A fiduciary duty is an obligation that one person act in the best interests of another person or an entity.
-The three types of duties are duty of care, duty of loyalty, and duty of candor.
-LLC members may either accept the default fiduciary obligations provided by statute, or, with carefully drafted operating agreements, limit or waive many fiduciary duties.
+The LLC members’ standard duties to each other and to the LLC are set forth in RULLCA, and are best clarified or modified in a written operating agreement.
+Fiduciary duties are among the most important.
+A fiduciary duty is an obligation for one person to act in the best interests of another person or an entity.
+The three types of fiduciary duties are the duty of care (acting in the best interest of the LLC), the duty of loyalty (not competing with or taking opportunities from the LLC), and the duty of candor (openness of conduct and knowledge affecting the LLC).
+LLC members may either accept the default fiduciary obligations provided by statute, or, with carefully drafted operating agreements, may limit many fiduciary duties.

 Why Is an LLC Operating Agreement Essential to the Business?

-Best practice is to create a written operating agreement to formally establish how the LLC will be run, and avoid future disputes between members.
-Items that should be included in the agreement include capital contributions, voting requirements, decision-making procedures, restrictions on transferring and selling, how profits and losses will be divided, who will manage the business and the way the company will be dissolved, if necessary.
+Although written operating agreements are not required, and even oral operating agreements are possible, the best practice is to create a written operating agreement to formally establish how the LLC will be run, and avoid misunderstandings and future disputes between members.
+Items that should be included in the agreement include capital contributions, voting requirements, decision-making procedures, restrictions on transferring and selling, divisions of profits and losses, and who will manage the business and any end of the business.

 If there is no written operating agreement, or the agreement fails to address a disputed matter, courts will turn to applicable “default” statutes or case law (published court decisions) to decide the conflict.
 In California, the RULLCA is the default statute.
-Courts’ interpretations of default statutes may lead to a resolution that is vastly different from what members intended through their verbal agreement, which is why it is important to have a written agreement.
+Courts’ interpretations of default statutes may lead to a resolution that is vastly different from what members intended or understood, which is why a written agreement is important.

 How Can LLC Disputes Be Prevented?

 The best way to prevent conflict is to address potential problem areas in advance in the operating agreement.
-The members should clearly define their unique arrangement, rights and responsibilities and not rely on boilerplate or standard form contracts.
-A well-drafted operating agreement can save the LLC significant time and money by avoiding costly litigation, minimizing interruptions to business operations and preserving limited liability protection for members.
+The members should clearly define their unique arrangements,and their respective rights and responsibilities, and not rely on boilerplate or standard form contracts.
+A well-drafted operating agreement can save the LLC significant time and money by avoiding costly litigation, minimizing interruptions to business operations, and preserving limited liability protection for members.
 In addition, it is important for members to seek legal advice as soon as possible if there is a conflict to determine the best course of action.

 Can LLC Members Sue on Behalf of the LLC?